Error Boundaries

 // src/routes/app/dashboard.tsx

-import { useRouteError, isRouteErrorResponse } from "neutron";
+import type { ErrorBoundaryProps } from "@neutron-build/core";

 export default function Dashboard() {